ginocorrales/ginocorrales/README.md

 * 🌍  I'm based in the midwest - Bloomington, IL
 * ✉️You can contact me at [gino.p.corrales@gmail.com](mailto:gino.p.corrales@gmail.com)
 * 💬  Ask me about ... life! 🦸🏻‍♂️
-* 🤔  I’m looking for help with your career development in IT, cybersecurity, Identity Access Management and backend development.
+* 🤔  I’m looking for help with your IT career development, leadership, cybersecurity, Identity Access Management and backend development.

 ### Skills